Santa Barbara DUI Accident Victim Attorneys

 – JUDD ROSS ALLEN

-A civil case involving a DUI accident typically means you do not have to prove liability.
-The mere fact that the driver was intoxicated means they were reckless and negligent.
+The validity of a civil case involving a DUI accident depends on the injured party’s ability to establish liability.
+Evidence of driver intoxication can demonstrate recklessness and negligence, but you still need to prove causation and damages.
 A first-offense DUI is generally a misdemeanor, except when the driver causes an accident in which another party suffers bodily injuries.
-Under these circumstances, the state will charge the driver with more severe penalties.
+Under these circumstances, the state might charge the driver with more severe penalties.

 The elements listed below may cause the state to impose a harsher punishment on the defendant: